mindsmiths/docs/docs/tutorials/conversational-ai/personality-switch.md

 ---
-sidebar_position: 9
+sidebar_position: 8
 ---

-# Bonus: Personality switch
+# Personality switch

 To top it all off, let’s have some more fun with your agent’s identity!
 We’ll make things a bit more interesting by adding multiple personality options for Nola.